 You may choose a minor in computer science to complement a major in a different subject.
-Your course of study must be approved in advance by the computer science academic coordinator.
+Your course of study must be approved in advance by an academic coordinator.

 The minor in computer science consists of 21 credit hours with specific course requirements.